rubensworks/PhD-Thesis/content/storing/evaluation.md

 | HDT-CB          |   *18* | *0.02*        |   *0.07*      |

 <figcaption markdown="block">
-Ingestion times for each of the RDF archive approaches with BEAR-A, BEAR-B-daily and BEAR-B-hourly.
+Ingestion times (minutes) for each of the RDF archive approaches with BEAR-A, BEAR-B-daily and BEAR-B-hourly.
 The lowest times per dataset are indicated in italics.
 </figcaption>
 </figure>